 Frequently clean out trashcans to prevent sticky residue from building up for carpenter ants to scavenge.

 Look for and seal up entry points around your home that carpenter ants could use to get inside.

 Pick up pet food after your pets are done with it.

 Repair any wood around your home that has been water damaged as these areas are where carpenter ants will try to invade.

 Why Call Pickett Pest Control For Your Carpenter Ant Treatments

 Although the above tips can help in keeping your home carpenter ant free, none of them are perfect solutions.
 If you want the absolute best carpenter ant protection for your home, we have your answer here at Pickett Pest Control.
-To find out what this would look like for you and your home give us a call today.
+To find out what this would look like for you and your home give us a call today for home pest control.
 We will have one of our highly trained pest technicians head out your way ASAP to find a solution for you.